Favorable property market to continue amid flight to quality

 What are your expectations, particularly for property, heading into the upcoming renewal?

-We expect this disciplined underwriting cycle to continue, maintaining particularly favourable trading conditions in property and specialty lines.
+We expect this disciplined underwriting cycle to continue, maintaining particularly favorable trading conditions in property and specialty lines.
 We have reached a new baseline in this elevated risk environment and, with additional demand entering the market, attachment points, terms and conditions should remain stable.
 We are encouraged by, and open to, the continuous opportunities from cedants’ incremental demand and expect risk-adjusted returns to remain excellent through 2025.

-In property in particular, we expect favourable market conditions to remain as new capacity supply continues to be driven by disciplined players like Everest.
+In property in particular, we expect favorable market conditions to remain as new capacity supply continues to be driven by disciplined players like Everest.
 We expect property pricing to remain stable at 1.1.25 with potential improvement given the heightened risk environment.to occur.

 We anticipate cedants will continue their flight to quality as they refine their panels – choosing reliable partners like Everest, whom they can trust for consistent and quality capacity.